hiiamdilip/java-multi-threading/README.md

 4) SynchronizationDemo2.java:
 In this class have created thread by implementing runnable interface and accessed same increment method by 2 threads but have used syncronized keyword to use shared resource.

+5) InterThreadCommunication.java
+In this class, two threads are communicating with each other using wait and notify.

+6) EvenOdd.java
+In this class, two threads are printing even and odd numbers alternatively using inter thread commnunication.